Gresham Professor of Geometry

 The Professor of Geometry at Gresham College, London, gives free educational lectures to the general public.
-The college was founded for this purpose in 1597, when it appointed seven professors; this has since increased to ten and in addition the college now has visiting professors.

-The Professor of Geometry is always appointed by the City of London Corporation.
+The college was founded for this purpose in 1597, when it created seven professorships; this was later increased to ten.
+Geometry is one of the original professorships as set out by the will of Thomas Gresham in 1575.
+The Professor of Geometry is appointed in partnership with the City of London Corporation.

 List of Gresham Professors of Geometry

-Note, years given as, say, 1596/7 refer to Old Style and New Style dates.
+Note, the notation used in dates given as, for example, "1596/7" refer to the practice of dual dating dates between 1 January and 25 March.